Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Non-thermal particle production in star clusters

 In Eq.~\eqref{eq:cutoff}, $p_{\max,1}$ is the maximum momentum obtained from the confinement condition in the upstream region, i.e.

 which gives, for the Bohm and Kraichnan cases:

-Note that, whilst in the Bohm case the maximum energy does not depend on the turbulence coherence scale $L_{\rm coh}$, in the Kraichnan case it is inversely proportional to it.
+Whilst in the Bohm case the maximum energy does not depend on the turbulence coherence scale, in the Kraichnan case it is inversely proportional to it.

-It is important to stress that $p_{\max,1}$ represents the \emph{nominal} maximum momentum of accelerated particles and not the \emph{effective} maximum momentum $p_{\max,\it{eff}}$, which is instead further affected by the escaping condition in the downstream and accounted for in the shape of the cut-off in Eq.~\eqref{eq:cutoff} \cite[see the discussion in][]{Morlino2021}.
+We stress that $p_{\max,1}$ represents the \emph{nominal} maximum momentum of accelerated particles and not the \emph{effective} maximum momentum $p_{\max,\it{eff}}$, which is instead further affected by the escaping condition in the downstream and accounted for in the shape of the cut-off in Eq.~\eqref{eq:cutoff} \cite[see the discussion in][]{Morlino2021}.
 The latter can be defined, in analogy to the purely exponential cut-off spectral shape, through the condition $\Gamma(p_{\max,\it{eff}}) = 1$.
-Using Eq.~\eqref{eq:cutoff} one obtains $p_{\max,\it{eff}}/p_{\max, 1} \simeq 0.53\,(0.05) $ for the Bohm (Kraichnan) cases, which shows that $p_{\max,1}$ should be regarded as an upper limit for the maximum momentum.
+Using Eq.~\eqref{eq:cutoff} one obtains $p_{\max,\it{eff}}/p_{\max, 1} \simeq 0.53\,(0.05) $ for the Bohm (Kraichnan) case, which shows that $p_{\max,1}$ should be regarded as an upper limit for the maximum momentum.
 Moreover the approach used by \cite{Morlino2021} does not account for the adiabatic losses due to the expansion of the TS.
 The energy where those losses become relevant can be estimated by comparing the expansion time, $R_b/u_1$, with the diffusion time, $R_b^2/4 D_1$.
 Not surprisingly such a condition is similar to Eq.~\eqref{eq:pmax1}.
-For the sake of simplicity, in the rest of the paper we will always refer to $p_{\max,1}$ as the maximum momentum but the caveat discussed above should be kept in mind.
+In the rest of this work we will always refer to $p_{\max,1}$ as the maximum momentum but the caveat discussed above should be kept in mind.

 The magnetic field in the unshocked wind region is computed assuming that a fraction $\xi_{B}$ of the wind kinetic luminosity is converted into magnetic energy flux: